We sort your Self Assessment for you. £119, all in.

-If you’re a landlord earning rental income from your property, you can get up to £1,000 each tax year as a tax-free allowance: this is called the Property Income Allowance.
+If you’re a landlord earning rental income from your property, you can get up to £1,000 rental income tax-free each year: this is called the Property Income Allowance.

 Basically: